kev1nputh00r/Music-Player-Using-Python-/README.md

 # Music-Player-Using-Python-
-music player using pygame and tkinter
+making a functional music player using pygame and tkinter